-We'll look at a simple example of such a loop to get a feeling for how OpenMP works.
+We'll look at a simple example of a loop to get a feeling for how OpenMP works.

-ICAM Virginia Tec OpenMP assigns "chunks" of the index range to each thread.
+OpenMP assigns "chunks" of the index range to each thread.

-It's as though 20 programs (threads) are running at the same time.
+It's as though 2, 4, 8 or more programs are running at the same time, each executing a different subset of the iterations.